Lucas Quintana

-Lucas Ariel Quintana Rodríguez (born January 2, 2005, Paraguay) is a Paraguayan footballer who plays as a Centre-back for Club Cerro Porteño in the Paraguayan Primera División.
+Lucas Ariel Quintana Rodríguez (born 2 January 2005) is a Paraguayan footballer who plays as a centre-back for Club Cerro Porteño in the Paraguayan Primera División.

-Career
+Club career

-Lucas Quintana developed in the youth ranks of Club Cerro Porteño and was promoted to the first team in 2023.
-He made his official debut on January 29, 2023, in a Paraguayan Primera División match against Sportivo Ameliano.
+Quintana was developed in the youth ranks of Club Cerro Porteño, and was promoted to the first team in 2023.
+He made his official debut on 29 January 2023, in a Paraguayan Primera División match against Sportivo Ameliano.

-National team
+International career

-He has been called up to the Paraguay national under-20 football team, participating in the 2025 South American Under-20 Championship in Venezuela, where he played 3 matches as a starter.
+Quintana was called up to the Paraguay under-20 national team, participating in the 2025 South American Under-20 Championship in Venezuela, where he played three matches as a starter.